beaurancourt/sim-5e/docs/index.md

 Yet, what are we *truly* trying to optimize for?

 Here, I propose an optimization function: maximize the probability that your party lives through an adventuring day as defined by page 84 of the DMG.
+The DMG suggests a short rest about 1/3 and 2/3 the way through an adventuring day.
+Examples of normal adventuring days include:

+* 7 medium encounters
+* 2 hard encounters and 2 deadly encounters
+* 4 medium encounters and 1 deadly encounter

 One such adventuring day is 6 medium difficulty encounters for a party of 4 PCs at level 5.
-The DMG suggests a short rest 1/3 and 2/3 the way through an adventuring day.

 Why should that be the criteria?
 Why not optimize damage, or control, or utility, or some other measure?
 At the end of the day, all of those are *generalized* by "living through the day".